-- 1. Confirm continuation of participation. - 2.
+- 2. Demographics & review of medical history and diet: Details of any personal history of disease with focus on asthma, wheeze, urticaria and angioedema, atopic dermatitis, food allergies, and drug allergies.
+Concomitant medication - 3.
 Physical Examination, current medical history & vital signs: Weight, length, EASI Score & history of wheeze.
-The following will be confirmed to be normal and a statement to this effect recorded in the medical notes: general physical examination with chest auscultation, Peripheral arterial pulse, heart rate, systolic and diastolic blood pressure, respiratory rate, and oxygen saturation. - 3.
-Skin prick tests: will be conducted for cows' milk using whole, fresh milk, egg, House Dust Mite mix, cat dander, 6 grass pollen mix. - 4.
-Blood sample for Antigen-specific IgE to the following Antigens: IgE levels to CM (CM-IgE), Alpha lactalbumin (ALA-IgE), beta lactoglobulin (BLG-IgE), and casein (Cas-IgE). - 5.
-Collection of Buccal samples, blood samples and stool samples for storing: These will be collected only where consent has been provided, before the start of the challenge and stored locally until transferred to the central laboratory. - 6.
-Challenge Day 1: Will be conducted as per the trial DBPCFC SOPs.
-Results of the DBPCFC must be recorded in the participant's medical notes. - 7.
+The following will be confirmed to be normal and a statement to this effect recorded in the medical notes: general physical examination with chest auscultation, Peripheral arterial pulse, heart rate, systolic and diastolic blood pressure, respiratory rate, and oxygen saturation. - 4.
+Skin prick tests: will be conducted for cows' milk using whole, fresh milk, commercial milk extracts, egg (egg is optional, according to clinician judgement), House Dust Mite mix (or Der p; or Der f; depending on site availability) cat dander, 6 grass pollen mix. - 5.
+Blood sample for Antigen-specific IgE to the following Antigens: IgE levels to CM (CM-IgE), Alpha lactalbumin (ALA-IgE), beta lactoglobulin (BLG-IgE), and casein (Cas-IgE). - 6.
+Collection of Buccal samples, blood samples and stool samples for storing: These will be collected only where consent has been provided, before the start of the challenge and stored locally until transferred to the central laboratory. - 7.
+Challenge: Will be conducted as per the trial DBPCFC SOP.
+Results of the DBPCFC must be recorded in the participant's medical notes. - 8.
 Collect diary from previous visit: Collect completed diary pages from previous visit and review.
-Any new AEs will be recorded in the participant's medical notes and on the AE Log and any previous AEs will be followed-up and marked as resolved if appropriate. - 8.
-Provide diary and instructions for use: Give participants diary and instructions for filling in. - 9.
+Any new AEs will be recorded in the participant's medical notes and on the AE Log and any previous AEs will be followed-up and marked as resolved if appropriate. - 9.
 Record AEs: Any AEs occurring from this visit must be recorded in the participant's medical notes and on the AE Log (see section 10). - 10.
-Request for any unused tins to be returned at the next visit: Ask parents to return any unused tins at the next visit. - 11.
-Follow up communication: A follow-up communication (phone/email) will take place within 48 hours, as per the SOPs.
-Any late symptoms should be recorded in the participant's medical notes, and the clinician should assess if they are possibly associated with the challenge and record this in the participant's medical notes and transcribed onto the CRFs.
+Unblinding of the challenge will take place as per the SOPs.